aspose-cells/Aspose.Cells-API-References/english/go-cpp/DataModelConnection/GetClassType/_index.md

 ## GetClassType function

-Gets the type of this <see cref="ExternalConnection"/> object.
+Gets the type of this ExternalConnection object.

 ```go